pip-services/pip-services-docs/content/en/net/data/_index.md

 no_list: true
 weight: 60
 description: >
-    Data processing and persistence components for .NET

-    Persistence components for Node.js This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
-It contains generic interfaces for data access components as well as abstract implementations for in-memory and file persistence.
+    This module contains generic interfaces for data access components as well as abstract implementations for in-memory and file persistence.

-    The persistence components come in two kinds.
-The first kind is a basic persistence that can work with any object types and provides only a minimal set of operations.
-The second kind is called "identifieable" persistence and works with "identifable" data objects, i.e. objects that have a unique ID field.
-The identifiable persistence provides a full set or CRUD operations that covers most common cases.

 ---

+### Important points
+* The persistence components come in two kinds.
+The first kind is a basic persistence that can work with any object types and provides only minimal set of operations.
+The second kind is so called "identifieable" persistence with works with "identifable" data objects, i.e. objects that have unique ID field.
+* The identifiable persistence provides a full set or CRUD operations that covers most common cases.

 ### Packages